lifegame1lu111/discord-active-dev-badge/README.md

 A working C compiler;
 Open SSL:
 LibCURL;
+GNU Make;
 Concord (dev branch)
 ```
+To build the bot simply type make and press Enter.

 A tutorial for the concord setup can be found [here](https://github.com/Cogmasters/concord/blob/dev/README.md)